Which species are assessed

 What happens after a species is assessed

 COSSARO submits a report on its work (including the classification of each species assessed) to the Minister between January 1 and 31 of each year.
-In addition to annual reporting, the committee may submit a report classifying a species to the Minister at any time as described in the Endangered Species Act, 2007 .
-The Lieutenant Governor in Council may then make a regulation listing the species classified as Extirpated, Endangered, Threatened or of Special Concern on the Species at Risk in Ontario (SARO) List regulation (O. Reg 230/08).
-Once the regulation has been changed, the species is protected based on its COSSARO classification.
-Please visit the Ontario government website for further information about how species at risk are protected.
+In addition to annual reporting, the committee may submit a report classifying a species to the Minister at any time as described in the Species Conservation Act, 2025 .
+The Lieutenant Governor in Council may then make a regulation listing the species classified as Extirpated, Endangered or Threatened on the Protected Species in Ontario (PSO) List regulation [ O. Reg.
+60/26] Once the regulation has been changed, the species is protected based on its COSSARO classification.
+Please visit the Ontario government website for further information about how species at risk are classified

 Species assessment reports